-For more information, see Breakpoints in the C-SPY hardware Debugger driver, page 116.
+For more information, see Breakpoints in the C-SPY hardware debugger drivers, page 126.

 For each breakpoint in the list, the address and access type are displayed.
 Each breakpoint in the list can also be expanded to show its originator.